 - A NextEra "Community Reference Materials" binder, with general industry, technology, mapping, web site, project summary and contact information.
 This binder has received compliments from community staff.
-A copy of the index from the most recent binder update is enclosed in Appendix C. - A NextEra general project location map (also in binder), which is reproduced below as Map 2.1.1. - A list of NextEra southern Ontario FIT projects, with key milestone dates to assist with planning consultation activities, including those for this Project.
+A copy of the index from the original and the updated binder is enclosed in Appendix C. - 2.
+A NextEra general project location map (also in binder), which is reproduced below as Map 2.1.1. - 3.
+A list of NextEra southern Ontario FIT projects, with key milestone dates to assist with planning consultation activities, including those for this Project.
 The list is updated for any significant changes.
-A copy of the most recently updated list is enclosed in Appendix D. - 4.
-"Archaeological Communiqués", which describe: planned fieldwork; the responsible archaeologist; names of First Nation and independent monitors (where applicable);
+A copy of the most recently updated list is enclosed in Appendix D.

-and, NextEra contact information.
-The communiqué is issued twice a year and includes Project-specific information.
+4. "Archaeological Communiqués", which describe: planned fieldwork; the responsible archaeologist; names of First Nation and independent monitors (where applicable); and, NextEra contact information.
+The communiqué is issued periodically and includes Project-specific information.
 A copy of the most recent communiqué is enclosed as Appendix E.